avani17101/avani17101.github.io/_pages/about.md

 * May 2020- Present: Researcher
   * CVIT, IIIT Hyderabad
 ===
   Working on Computer Vision and Graphics under Professor P.J.
 Narayan.
-Work involves Neural rendering, ray tracing and 3D reconstruction of objects and scenes.
+Working on ML interpretability, Intrinsic Image decomposition.
+Worked in Neural rendering, ray tracing and 3D reconstruction of objects and scenes.
 Working on photo-realistic reconstructions and rendering of scenes from images using Deep Neural Networks.
-Currently working on NeRF(Neural Radiance fields) line of work.
+Studied NeRF(Neural Radiance fields) line of work.
 Implemented and reproduced results of several papers in neural rendering.

 * Dec 2020-Present: Independent Study and Researcher
   * CVIT, IIIT Hyderabad
   Independent Study under Professor Avinash Sharma.
 Working on Realistic Human Body Reconstructions and Digital Humans.
+Working on temporal stability over 3D.

 * June - July 2020: Crew Member and Mentee